WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

  7. Negative values are not allowed in `**fb` spines since the `-` get translated into a flat accidental.
 Should this be implementet or does this need a new interpretation records?
- 8. Add option to only calculate intervalls or figured bass on certain beats (quarter notes in 4/4, oder 1st and 4th eighth note in 6/8).
+ 8. Add option to only calculate intervals or figured bass on certain beats (quarter notes in 4/4, oder 1st and 4th eighth note in 6/8).
  9. How can we get this command in VHV and the Verovio JavaScript toolkit?
 10. Add option to ignore negative intervals?